 Mr. Brierwood also participates in the SERP, the U.K. Group Pension Plan, the U.K. Alternative Retirement Plan and the U.K. Guaranteed Minimum Pension Plan.
 The U.K. Group Pension Plan is a funded, defined contribution plan.
 Annual employer contributions are 10% of base pay if the participant is under age 45 and 15% of base pay if the participant is age 45 or older.
 Participants can choose from a range of funds selected by the trustees.
 Normal retirement is at age 65 and early retirement is at age 55.
 At retirement, a participant can take 25% of his accumulated account balance in the form of a lump-sum (tax-free) and must take 75% of his accumulated account in the form of a monthly annuity (taxable).
 The U.K. Alternative Retirement Plan is an unfunded, defined contribution plan.
 Participants can choose from a range of funds selected by Morgan Stanley.
 Annual employer contributions are credited based on 9% of base pay if the participant is age 45 or older.
 Normal retirement is at age 65 and early retirement is at age 55.
-At retirement, a participant is age 45 or older.
-Normal retirement is at age 65 and early retirement plan is an unfunded, defined contribution plan.
-Participants can choose from a range of funds selected by Morgan Stanley.
-Annual employer contributions are credited based on 9% of base pay if the participant is under age 45 or older.
-Normal retirement is at age 65 and early retirement is at age 55.
-At retirement, a participant can take 100% of his accumulated account balance in the form of a lump-sum (taxable).
+At retirement, a participant can take 25% or older.
+Normal retirement is at age 55 at retirement, a participant (taxable).